smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnAppPermissionChanged/index.md

 Notification from SDL to HMI occurs when application permissions were changed.
 If no permission specified means that application was dissallowed and has to be unregistered.

+_**Note:**_

-_**Note:**_ SDL sends the list of RequestTypes allowed by Policies via _OnAppPermissionChanged_ API.
+   - SDL sends the list of RequestTypes allowed by Policies via _OnAppPermissionChanged_ API.
 In case HMI will use some not allowed by PolicyTable, SDL will ignore all notifications from HMI which contain prohibited RequestTypes values (e.g. sent via _OnSystemRequest_).
+   - SDL PoliciesManager must send _OnAppPermissionChanged_ (appRevoked: true, appID) and BC.ActivateApp (NONE) to HMI, in case the `<appID>` application is currently registered and in any HMILevel and in result of PTU `<appID>` gets "null" policies.

 ### Notification